FAForever/wiki-pages/faf-version-guidelines.md

 - **Changed map version**
   - Open `.scmap` file in binary / hex editor (Visual Studio Code, Okteta, ...) and change version `.v000X`

+> **Note:** Like GPG maps, the majority of maps do not contain individual assets.
+However, there are a community maps that incorporate individual assets.

 ### 2.2.2 _scenario.lua {#sec-2-2-2}